jsrozner/obsidian-tab-shifter/README.md

 	- Tabs can be either moved to the previous or to the next "tab group".
 2. tab navigation: (v2 behavior, new)
    - Enables, e.g., cmd+alt+arrow to be used to navigate pref/next among open tabs
+   - Turns out it's different from existing Next Tab command in that it will go across tab group boundaries

 ## Caveats
 ### Unofficial API